HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: Introduction

 Another issue has been that subtleties in the verification procedure can easily shift skill curves by 12-24 hours, which is the magnitude required to achieve an apparently state-of-the-art result.
 By contrast, typical differences in forecast skill between leading operational centers are much smaller, with 24-hour improvement equivalent to a decade of traditional model development, underscoring the need for careful and consistent verification procedures.
 For example, \citet{ni2025huracan} incorrectly assume that the Continuous Ranked Probability Score (CRPS) remains a proper score when computed against different ground truth datasets.
 Section \ref{sec:scoring-choice} shows this can shift scores by a day of accuracy in favor of the forecast that happens to be scored against a blurrier reference analysis, which is usually the ML model.
 Similarly, differing observation look-aheads of various analysis products can shift forecast error curves by 12 hours or more of accuracy \citep{lam2023learning}.
 As a result of these factors, it is difficult to determine whether a given ML DA system is actually producing analysis fields that can stand in for ERA5 or IFS analyses—i.e., generic, truth-like initial conditions that any forecast model could use with low error ($\delta x_0$)—or if the reported skill may mostly reflect tweaks to error growth ($\delta \lambda$) and a flawed verification process biased toward optimistic results.

-To help disentangle the differing effects of error growth $\lambda$ and initial error $\delta x_0$, we introduce \emph{HealDA}, a global observation-only DA network, trained independently of any forecast model and run without a background forecast at runtime.
+To help disentangle the differing effects of error growth $\lambda$ and initial error $\delta x_0$, we introduce \emph{HealDA}, a global observation-to-state ML DA system, trained independently of any forecast model and not provided a gridded background state as a model input field at runtime.
 We show that HealDA analyses are nearly as informative as ERA5 for modern probabilistic and deterministic ML forecast models: when used to initialize off-the-shelf systems such as FCN3 \citep{bonev2025fcn3}, Microsoft's Aurora \citep{bodnar2025aurora}, or FengWu \citep{FengWu}, forecast error growth closely tracks ERA5-initialized runs, with a loss of less than one day of effective lead time.
 This demonstrates that the DA and forecast problems can be cleanly decoupled, and that, once analysis error is sufficiently small, ML-based DA can supply initial conditions that are effectively interchangeable with ERA5-like analyses for state-of-the-art ML forecast models.
 To our knowledge, this is the first demonstration that ML-based DA initial conditions can be used in this plug-and-play way with existing high-skill ML forecast models.

 We further explain these results through a spectral analysis of error growth and show that the forecast error growth ($\lambda$) is not increased significantly by using HealDA, and make a key observation that \emph{the increased analysis error on the DA task when using ML is caused by overfitting to the largest scale modes of the atmosphere}.
 Together with our simple architecture, we hope that these insights provide a platform and productive direction for future research into ML DA methods.